leonp/leonp.github.io/_posts/2008-12-01-readability-and-font-sizes.markdown

 ---
-author: admin
-comments: true
-date: 2008-12-01 23:00:38+00:00
 layout: post
-slug: readability-and-font-sizes
 title: Readability and font sizes
-wordpress_id: 248
-categories:
-- Articles
-tags:
-- font
-- legibility
-- readability
-- typography
+category: work
 ---

 Preliminary notes for an article:

 What is a 'good' font size for reading from a screen?
 Lots of variables:

-  * screen size/resolution
+- screen size/resolution

-  * age/eyesight of viewer
+- age/eyesight of viewer

-  * length of paragraph
+- length of paragraph

-  * measure of paragraph
+- measure of paragraph

-  * reader's taste
+- reader's taste

 I've always assumed that larger font size = more readable, but having read [Vivien's critique of my website](http://www.inspirationbit.com/design-critique-leon-paternoster), [comments on the iA site](http://informationarchitects.jp/100e2r/) and through listening to my work colleagues, I'm not so sure.